MartinHessler/antiCPy/docs/trend_extrapolation/trend_extrapolation.rst

-"trend_extrapolation" subpackage
+"trend_extrapolation" package
 --------------------------------

-This is the `antiCPy.trend_extrapolation` subpackage.
+This is the `antiCPy.trend_extrapolation` package.
 It contains

 #. the class `CPSegmentFit` (basic serial implementation),
 #. the class `BatchedCPSegmentFit` (strongly parallelized version).